opensrp/opensrp-web/docs/Architecture/containers.md

 # CONTAINERS

-in this doc, I will take you through the basic process of creating and adding a container to the existing opensrp code base
+in this section, I will take you through the basic process of creating and adding a container to the existing opensrp code base

 Ill use the Clients container for code examples along the way.

-### why are there components and containers?
+## why are there components and containers

 containers are different to components in that containers are components that are connected to the redux store